 - Gender based violence in war and/or the everyday

 - Social development and emancipatory processes

-For a full list of current and existing PhD students supervised by Jelke, see here.
+See the full list of Jelke's current and existing PhD students

 See Jelke's research profile